 TENNIS IN THE PARK TRANSFORMED INTO SPECTACLE ON PAR WITH THE OLYMPICS

-As a result of these collective enhancements, the National Tennis Center will have the capacity and state-of-the-art campus and facilities for drawing and welcoming up to 10,000 additional people per day during the US Open and increase total attendance to over1.2 million visitors.
-This will boost the economic impact numbers well above the current $756 million and increase the global TV viewing audience.
+As a result of these collective enhancements to the campus, the National Tennis Center now has the capacity and state-of-the-art facilities for welcoming up to 10,000 additional people per day during the US Open and has increased their total attendance to over 1.2 million visitors.